 Not surprisingly, given its huge rainforest and mountainous terrain, Koh Chang has an abundance of waterfalls.

-Klong Plu in Klong Prao and Than Mayom, after Dan Mai on the eastern side, fall into remit of the National Park, thereby costing 200bt to visit, 100bt for kids, with one ticket permitting entry to both if on the same day.
+Klong Plu in Klong Prao and Than Mayom, after Dan Mai on the eastern side, fall into remit of the National Park, thereby costing 200bt for foreigners to visit (40bt for Thai), 100bt for kids (20bt for Thai), with one ticket permitting entry to both if on the same day.

 Naturally, the ideal time to see them is during the rainy season or at its close end, but that in should in no way preclude a visit in the dry months of the main tourist season.
 If the falls may not be anywhere near as powerful at that time, the plunge pools will still be very inviting for a refreshing dip and the forest surrounds, at the smaller ones at least, will be beautifully peaceful and secluded.